pete-naish/js-component-boilerplate/readme.md

 #### Options and defaults

-Inside your component you can define a defaults object that may be overridden by any options you've passed in:
+Inside your component you can define a `{defaults}` object that may be overridden by any options you've passed in:

 ```js
 // js/functions/components/gallery.js